Suggestions for Import Puppy Buyers

-Some members from our branch have used a Japanese breeder/broker who has been exporting dogs to the US from other Japanese breeders and has been instrumental in securing the best JAs for high prices to China and Russia as well.
-He does virtually all the work for you, according to club and Board member, Kathy Gima: getting health checks, meeting you at the airport or flying the pup in for you.
+Some members from our branch have used a Japanese breeder/broker who has been exporting dogs to the US from other Japanese breeders and has been instrumental in securing the best JAs for high prices to other countries as well.
+He does virtually all the work for you, according to club and board member, Kathy Gima: getting the veterinarian travel certificate, meeting you at the airport or flying the pup in for you.
 The only thing you need to do if you are traveling yourself is make reservations through your airline for your import.
 The airline will ask for dimensions of the crate so you have to have that ready.

-Also, our LA Branch member, Tae (Tim) Kim has used a Korea-based exporter to get Japanese Akitas.
-This exporter knows many breeders in Japan and imports lots of Japanese Akitas to Korea.
+Also, our branch board member, Tae (Tim) Kim has used a Korea-based exporter to get Japanese Akitainu.
+This exporter knows many breeders in Japan and imports lots of Akitainu to Korea.
 He can acquire a puppy for you but you are responsible for shipping the dog out of Japan or picking up the dog yourself at the Japanese airport as he himself does not ship.
 He can send you pictures through email and you can decide if you want to purchase the puppy or dog.
-Once you decide you would like the puppy or dog, he can be paid by wire transfer like Western Union.
+Once you decide you would like the puppy or dog, he can be paid via wire transfer like Western Union.
 Both of these brokers/exporters have decent English skills but neither are perfect.
 We know that some Japanese breeders have used a translator app in the past which confounded members who read their correspondence.
 That also means that they may be running their clients’ emails through the same app.
 In these cases of written correspondence, it is best to keep sentences short and simple to communicate effectively and avoid any confusion.

-Furthermore, I would NOT recommend seeking assistance from some stranger on the Internet as a broker because you have no way of knowing what you’re going to get.
-We had an incident where a non-LA Branch American got a broker to get him a Japanese Akita.
+Furthermore, I would not recommend seeking assistance from some stranger on the Internet as a broker because you have no way of knowing what you’re going to get.
+We had an incident where a non-member buyer got a broker to get him a Japanese Akitainu.
 The dog came with an AKIHO pedigree but no signatures or seals on it.
 Usually, that will mean it’s a pet-quality dog.
 The American buyer was charged a flat fee, which had no breakdown of costs like the AKIHO ownership transfer fee or an AKIHO registration fee.
-The AKIHO LA Board contacted the broker who became defensive, so our suspicion is he may have been angling to get a larger profit margin by not including AKIHO fees and may have sent a pet quality dog for a show quality price.
+The AKIHO North America Board contacted the broker who became defensive, so our suspicion is he may have been angling to get a larger profit margin by not including AKIHO fees and sent a pet quality dog for a show quality price.

-As President of Los Angeles Branch AKIHO, I would urge any members considering an import to find a dog with different bloodlines from our other LA Branch dogs.
-AKIHO member Tim Kim and Board member Sean Nollan would be the best resources if other members have questions concerning pedigrees and bloodlines.
+I would urge any members considering an import to find a dog with different bloodlines from our other branch dogs.
+AKIHO board members Tim Kim, Bekki Leu and Sean Nollan would be the best resources if other members have questions concerning pedigrees and bloodlines.
 They pour over pedigrees like a kid studying baseball cards in the 1980’s.
 This action could potentially help our club diversify our own bloodlines if you intend to breed or stud your dog.
-Currently, most of our imports come from the larger breeders in Japan, but there are many breeders in Japan that are not large or commercially available through the Internet, so there are alternatives.
-It would also be nice if we could start importing dogs from these breeders in order to help diversify our bloodlines in the US.
+Currently, some of our imports have come from the larger kennels in Japan, but there are many breeders in Japan that are not large or commercially available through the Internet, so there are alternative AKIHO kennels that I encourage members to consider.
+It would be nice if we could start importing dogs from these breeders in order to help diversify our bloodlines in the US.

-Good luck if you decide to import a Japanese Akita, but please feel free to ask other members if you need advice.
+Good luck if you decide to import a Japanese Akitainu, but please feel free to ask other members if you need advice.